 A foreclosure is usually a very stressful process that comes at a very stressful time in life.
-That’s why it’s totally reasonable to want to know exactly how long the process will take.
+That’s why it’s totally reasonable to want to know exactly how long the process will take in 2023.
 We’ll answer that question in this article, along with a few other questions about foreclosures and the process around them.

 It might not be a great experience, but at least after this article, you’ll be clued up on what to expect.
 Uncertainty is worse than knowing exactly how things stand.